FutureNHS/platform/test/README.md

 ##### Cypress Configuration

-Before running Cypress on BrowserStack, duplicate and edit the browserstack.json example, adding your BrowserStack username and access key.
-Check the [Setup](#setup) section for instructions on getting your access key.

-You can also modify which browsers you would like to run the tests in by modifying the `"browsers"` object in the browserstack.json file.
+You can modify which browsers you would like to run the tests in by modifying the `"browsers"` object in the browserstack.json file.
 See the BrowserStack [browsers and OS](https://www.browserstack.com/docs/automate/cypress/browsers-and-os) documentation for more information.

 ##### Run tests